 Cyclone season is normally between November and April but cyclones can occur throughout the year.
 Severe weather may result in flooding, landslides, and disruption to essential services and infrastructure.
-Tropical cyclone Victor is forecast to bring hazardous sea and weather conditions to parts of Tonga from around 21 January 2016.
 See Natural Disasters

 There is no British diplomatic representation in Tonga.
 The British High Commission in Suva can provide routine consular assistance.
 In an emergency you can also contact the New Zealand High Commission in Nuku’alofa.

 There is a low threat from terrorism.
 See Terrorism